exyi/coberec/docs/thesis/design.md

 For this reason, Linq Expressions do not support jumps to arbitrary locations, but the limitations are unclear.

 WebAssembly is another expression-based system which handles control flow in a slightly different way.
-It has an `if` instruction, which is very similar to our `ConditinalExpression`.
+It has an `if` instruction, which is very similar to our `ConditionalExpression`.
 WebAssembly does not have `goto` and only supports an infinite loop (`loop` instruction) and break to a label (`br` and its shortcuts).
 The lack of the `goto` instruction ensures structured control flow, which fits nicely into the concept of expression-based code.